Migration

 In recent years, more and more European cities and municipalities have declared their willingness to proactively take in people seeking protection.
 These progressive municipalities stand for a Europe of solidarity that respects human rights and takes responsibility for the protection of human lives.
 These municipalities can make an important contribution to overcoming migration policy challenges.
 As a platform, we therefore pursue a participatory municipal approach to asylum and migration policy.

+Are you interested in our projects on the topic of migration?
 To be kept up to date about this, we recommend that you subscribe to our Newsletter .

 Projects on this topic